21600524/OSS_FINAL/README.md

 Contribute : There are many piano applications on the Internet, but there was no way to implement them directly on the website.
                 So, using Raspberry Pi, I created a website where I can practice piano through a web server.
                 I used html, javascript, and css for this website, so I think anyone can use this code elsewhere, and others can modify                 the code to make a better site.

+  Useful : Both the sheet music and the piano are numbered so that even those who are not familiar with the piano can play.

 Code required :